guillaumecherel/TutorialEAForModelling/README-en.md

 As with any evolutionary method, we need for each profile to create an OpenMOLE puzzle in order to execute it.
-We define a function which returns the puzzle associated with a given parameter `parameter` and use it to assemble all of the pieces into a common puzzle, as follows :
+We define a function which returns the puzzle associated with a given parameter and use it to assemble all of the pieces into a common puzzle, as follows :